SpeedCurve-Metrics/heroku-buildpack-php-ddtrace/README.md

 ## Configuration

-This buildpack accepts several config vars:
+This buildpack accepts several config vars.
+All of them are optional:

-- `DDTRACE_EXT_VERSION` - The extension version that PHP is compiled with.
-Defaults to `20180731`.
+- `DDTRACE_EXT_PHP_API` - The PHP API version that your application uses.
+Defaults to `20210902`.
+Use `phpinfo()` to find the API version if you're not sure.
 - `DDTRACE_EXT_RELEASE` - The release name of [dd-trace-php](https://github.com/DataDog/dd-trace-php/releases/) to download.
-Defaults to `0.54.0`.
+Defaults to `0.82.0`.
 - `DDTRACE_EXT_PKG_URL` - The URL to a dd-trace-php `.deb` file.
 This option overides `DDTRACE_EXT_RELEASE`.

-### More information: `DDTRACE_EXT_VERSION`
+### More information: `DDTRACE_EXT_PHP_API`

-PHP on Heroku is compiled with a specific version of the ddtrace extension.
-By default, this buildpack enables version `20190902` of the extension.
-If PHP was compiled with a different version, you will see warnings like this in your application logs:
+This buildpack does not determine that PHP API version automatically.
+The default value should work for most PHP versions, but if the version is wrong then you will see warnings like this in your application logs:

 ```
 PHP Warning:  PHP Startup: ddtrace: Unable to initialize module
-Module compiled with module API=20180731
+Module compiled with module API=20210902
-PHP    compiled with module API=20190902
+PHP    compiled with module API=20220829
 These options need to match
 ```

-You can change the extension version that is enabled by this buildpack by setting the `DDTRACE_EXT_VERSION` config var in Heroku.
+You can change the version by setting the `DDTRACE_EXT_VERSION` config var in Heroku.
 For example:

 ```
-heroku config:set --app <your-app-name> DDTRACE_EXT_VERSION=20190902
+heroku config:set --app <your-app-name> DDTRACE_EXT_VERSION=20220829
 ```